Sensorial experience does not need physical displacement. Can virtual reality, therefore, replace physical reality?

 And if people care to argue by saying that it is better for our environment, they can think again.
 The time, money, resources, and energy coming from our planet will be required in big quantities and manufacturing will be an enormous source of greenhouse emissions in order to make virtual reality successfully happen.

 I think that we should be grateful for what we have in the here and now.
-We should find solutions to the current problems we have in front of us instead of taking an alternative route, cowardly, and then masking it off as the better way.
-Although sensations and smells might be replicated in virtual reality, they will never truly replace the real thing, and that is an undeniable fact.
-By doing this, we would not only be saving our health and our dignity but also burying the so-called book of human foolishness, ultimately saving the planet.
+We should find solutions to the current problems we have in front of us instead of taking an alternative route – a cowardly retreat masquerading as progress.
+In the realm of virtual reality, where sensations and smells feebly imitate reality, the irreplaceable authenticity of genuine experiences is sacrificed.
+These replicas will never be able to truly replace the real thing.